 Check out how we’re making headlines

-This graphic represents the themes for the first Civic Season that were generated through a series of Socratic Dialogues.
+This graphic represents the themes for the first Civic Season, in 2021, that were generated through a series of Socratic Dialogues.
 These guided conversations with students, historians and civic practitioners raised key questions and ideas around independence, celebration, and interdependence, forming a foundation for this emerging new tradition.